The Reserve is open every day, except Christmas Day, from 9am until 5pm.

 Fax: +353 76 100 2666

 See the new display in our Visitor Centre, the first stage of our 50th year celebrations.
 It highlights the great bird diversity of the Wexford Wildfowl Reserve which has hosted over 250 bird species.
 Many birds of international conservation concern find shelter, safety and sustenance here.
-Learn of the annual cycle of our flagship bird, the Greenland White-fronted Goose, for whose protection the Reserve was established 50 years ago.
-The Slob and reserve supports nearly half the world population of this goose for nearly half of each year.
+Learn about our flagship bird, the Greenland White-fronted Goose, for whose protection the Reserve was established 50 years’ ago.
+The Slob and Reserve supports nearly half the world population of this goose from October to April each year.
 You will learn about their yearly cycle from here to their summer breeding grounds in Arctic Greenland and the great efforts they undertake to travel here and back.
-This display is currently in the Reserve and will be on show in libraries in the county during the summer.